qslab-unipr/aquaman-sp/README.md

 - **dataset.py** generates the training dataset;
 - **tree.py** contains a class that generate the amplitudes tree;
 - **utils.py** contains helper function;
+- **unitary_state_gen.py** contains functions to generate state and unitaries needed to obtain that state
 - **ideal_modulesNx.py** contains various circuits that can be tested.

 ## How To Run